cgjosephlee/PBJelly/README.txt

     and the 7th bases inclusive is [2, 7).
 The BAM, BED, and PSL formats are using the 0-based coordinate system.

-    Each line of the LiftOverTable represents one FeatureType of a reference.
+    Each line of the LiftOverTable represents one featureType of a reference.
     The column definitions (& data type) are:
         1) scaffoldName (string) -- The scaffold on which this feature is located.
         2) oStart (int) -- The start coordinate for where this feature was located